The TUI (botholomew chat)

 Botholomew ships with an interactive terminal UI for talking to the agent, inspecting its work, and managing the local database.
 It's built on Ink 6 + React 19 — a real React tree, just rendered to ANSI characters instead of DOM nodes.

 The TUI is not a thin wrapper around the CLI.
-It's an 8-tab dashboard that runs against the same DuckDB workers use, so you can watch tasks claim and complete, browse the agent's memory, edit schedules, and monitor workers in real time.
+It's a 9-tab dashboard that runs against the same DuckDB workers use, so you can watch tasks claim and complete, browse the agent's memory, edit schedules, monitor workers, and clear pending tool-approval requests in real time.

 Launching